Sleeper85/esphome-yambms/documents/README/YamBMS_behavior.md

       canbus_node_id: 'canbus_node1'
       canbus_light_id: 'esp_light'
       # The CANBUS link will be considered down if no response from the inverter (ID 0x305) for 5s
-      canbus_link_timer: '5'
+      canbus_link_timer: '5s'
 ```

-If the inverter does not respond with an `ACK 0x305` within this `5s` delay the sending of CAN frames is paused for `120s` this delay cannot be modified when importing the canbus package but you can modify it in the code if you need to.
+If the inverter does not respond with an `ACK 0x305` within this `5s` delay the sending of CAN frames is paused for `60s` this delay cannot be modified when importing the canbus package but you can modify it in the code if you need to.

 ## BMS alarms

-> [!IMPORTANT]
-> This is the current behavior, it may not be perfect, feel free to communicate your ideas to improve it.

 ![Image](../../images/YamBMS_BMS_alarms.png "YamBMS_BMS_alarms")

-The `errors_bitmask` values ​​are merged and then analyzed continuously **even if the BMS is uncombined**.
+The BMS `errors_bitmask` values ​​are merged and then analyzed continuously **even if the BMS is uncombined**.

+If all BMS have alarms, the alarms are sent to the **CAN bus** as `Protection Alarms`.

-As long as at least one BMS is working normally the system will continue to work.
+If at least one BMS has no alarms, the alarms are sent to the CAN bus as `Warning`.
-YamBMS will display BMS alarms as `Warning`.

-If all BMS are in alarm, they are all uncombined and in this case the sending of instructions on the `CAN bus` is also stopped.
-YamBMS will display BMS alarms as `Alarm`.
+Both **text_sensor** `Alarm` and `Warning` show the alarms/warnings currently transmitted to the inverter.